wenbinyugroup/ivabs/_sources/index.rst.txt

 Welcome to iVABS Documentation
 =================
-iVABS (namely integrated VABS), is a design framework for composite slender structures such as helicopter rotor blades, wind turbine blades, high aspect ratio wings, bridges, shafts, etc. This framework bundles :ref: `PreVABS`, VABS, GEBT, Dakota, along with MSGPI for integration among these codes and other codes.
+iVABS (namely integrated VABS), is a design framework for composite slender structures such as helicopter rotor blades, wind turbine blades, high aspect ratio wings, bridges, shafts, etc. This framework bundles PreVABS, VABS, GEBT, Dakota, along with MSGPI for integration among these codes and other codes.
 All codes are open source except VABS which is a commerical code and a license can be requested from `AnalySwift <http://analyswift.com/software-trial/>`_.
 PreVABS, VABS, GEBT, and MSGPI are developed by `Prof. Wenbin Yu's research group <https://cdmhub.org/groups/yugroup>`_.
 Dakota is developed by the `Sandia National Lab <https://dakota.sandia.gov/>`_.

 iVABS can be downloaded from `its github repository <https://github.com/wenbinyugroup/ivabs/releases>`_.
 The detailed instruction is given in Download and Installation.

-.. _PreVABS: PreVABS is a versatile preprocessor to generate detailed composite sections based on a few design parameters including sectional geometry, topology, and material.
+PreVABS is a versatile preprocessor to generate detailed composite sections based on a few design parameters including sectional geometry, topology, and material.

 VABS is a world-known cross-sectional analysis code to to model composite slender structures as beams.
 It is resulting from  decades of university research (Georgia Tech/Utah State/Purdue) sponsored by US Army.